 General vintage stores like Vintage Island which has stores in Leiden, Haarlem and Den Haag among others, are a more modern take on vintage clothing, offering genuine vintage clothing but often catered to a more hip crowd.
 Most vintage stores have some degree of curation.
 They tend to offer a selection of clothing that fits into the aesthetic narrative they’ve envisioned.
 These stores don’t just sell anything that’s given to them, but rather select the pieces they put on display.
 Vintage stores are a great place to go when you’re looking for a sustainable alternative to fast fashion trends.
 The prices are generally the same and the quality of the clothing is noticeably better.

 Charity shops are, as suggested by their name, affiliated with a charity.
 Thrift shops are the stereotypical conception of a second-hand store.
 These stores focus on recycling used clothing more than curating to a certain type of clientele.
 Thrift stores are often called Kringloops here in the Netherlands.
-They sell a varied of used goods from clothing to furniture.
+They sell a variety of used goods from clothing to furniture.
 Don’t expect neatly categorized shelves or perfectly arranged piles and be ready to rummage.
 Thrift stores are the best bang for your buck, though you’ll have to carefully inspect clothing for any damage or stains you won’t be able to fix.
 It’s not uncommon to find clothing that still has its tags.
 The best deals and greatest finds are often in thrift stores.

 Don’t forget to check out your local market!
 Some vendors will have second-hand or vintage clothing in their stalls.
 It’s a great way to find a vintage item that isn’t too overpriced.

-Technology has led a wave of transformations which has also affected finding second-hand clothing.
+Technology has led to a wave of transformations which has also affected finding second-hand clothing.
 Apps like United Wardrobe or Depop are widely used in the Netherlands for buying and selling anything from vintage clothing to designer pieces to newly bought pants that don’t fit.
 If you’re not a fan of trying on clothes in a musty shop, some stores have a website where you can order their items online.

 Whether you're looking for a rare high-end garment or just another pair of jeans, think about opting for the second-hand version.
 Second-hand shopping is not only budget-friendly but is also a significant gesture for the planet as well as local businesses.
 No man is an island so why not transform shopping, something incredibly inane, into something meaningful.